 - Helps improve website ranking over Google by embedding YouTube videos

 What Are The YouTube Ranking Factors?

 To identify the most relevant results for a query, YouTube's search ranking engine sifts through more than 500 minutes of video uploaded every minute.
 When prioritizing its search results, YouTube Search gives special consideration to these three factors:

-When assessing relevance, YouTube's ranking optimization system considers numerous criteria.
-Without going into great detail, YouTube mentions elements, including the video's title, tags, description, and actual content.
+When assessing the relevance, YouTube's ranking optimization system considers numerous criteria.
+Without going into great detail, YouTube mentions elements, including the video's title, tags, description, and the actual content.

 The watch time of a specific video for a given query is one example of the aggregate engagement signals from viewers that YouTube's search algorithm takes into account.
 According to the business, engagement signals are valuable for assessing relevance.

 YouTube uses signals to assess quality, which is quite familiar to search marketers.
 Search marketers can utilize their expertise, authority, and trustworthiness to improve their brand.